aialmohamed/MPA_KR3_Digital_Twin/Readme.md

 ## To-do

 ### Setup and Repository
-- [x] Create a digital twin and set up a Git repository
+- [x] Create and set up a Git repository
 - [ ] Create the project's file system
 - [ ] Set up the system requirements
 - [ ] Create a concept for the props